-The University of Wisconsin-Green Bay's Master of Science Degree in Applied Leadership for Teaching and Learning is a standards-based advanced degree program designed to give educators the opportunity to work within a community of learners.
+The Master of Science degree in Applied Leadership for Teaching & Learning is a standards-based advanced degree program designed to give educators the opportunity to work within a community of learners.

 The two-year, 30-credit program fosters each teacher's ability to provide leadership in the improvement of student learning; prepares the teacher to design, implement, reflect upon and evaluate school-based and learner-focused research; and integrates classroom experiences into the course of study.

 - are committed to students and their learning.